 Migrant problems continued to plague society

-The migrant issue was also in the headlines in 2020.
+The migrant issue was also in the headlines in Greece in 2020.
 Even though the number of migrants landing on the Greek islands close to Turkish shores was much smaller than in previous years, two major events marred 2020.

 First, it was a concerted effort of about 12,000 migrants — aided by Turkish police — to enter Greece by force through the Evros border in the first days of March.
 With Turkish police throwing smoke bombs across the fence, thousands of migrants tried to violate the fence and cross over into Greece.